42wim/matterbridge/README.md

         show version
 ```

-Matterbridge will:
-* start a webserver listening on the port specified in the configuration.
-* connect to specified irc server and channel.
-* send messages from mattermost to irc and vice versa, messages in mattermost will appear with irc-nick

 ## config
 ### matterbridge
 matterbridge looks for matterbridge.conf in current directory. (use -conf to specify another file)